-The room had to have been used before for this exact same purpose.
-To teach its inhabitants of what they'd gotten into.
-Meaning we weren't the first people to be taken from what they called "the Wild" and we certainly wouldn't be the last.
+By the looks of the place, we weren't the first people to be taken from what they called "the Wild" and we certainly wouldn't be the last.

-According to it, the Equator was the largest and most reliable safe haven left in the world.
-Gangs surrounded the outskirts of it, but walls separated the city from the rest of the world.
-The building of it started a little after the rain began, as scientists rushed to find answers and new technologies that might save the people on Earth.
-They began to create an empire near the Equator where people began to flock to over time.
-When the snow hit, and the gangs began coming out, the walls were built in order to protect the people who managed to reach it in time.
+The Equator was the largest and most reliable safe haven left in the world, according to the video.
+Gangs were rampant just outside its walls, but everyone inside was protected.
+It began when a few scientists (or "heroic men and women who saved the world" in the video's verbiage) wanted to save humanity.
+They gathered a team a little after the rain began and started researching ways to protect humanity.
+Their empire was created near the Equator.
+Once word got it, people flocked towards it in hordes, bringing family, friends anyone still alive after the initial chaos.
+When the snow hit, and the gangs began coming out, the walls were built in order to protect all its inhabitants.
 Since then, the leaders had sent out military teams to help track down and save as many people as possible from the Wild.
-These people they saved, though, were chosen to help humanity by fighting for it.
+The people they saved were chosen to help humanity by fighting for it.

 That's what they'd meant by Unit X. Even though the Equator was a safe place to live, there were still many threats to its existence.
-For any of us to become actual citizens of the Equator, we had to serve in its military for...an amount of time that wasn't actually set.
-They just stated it as when we have proven ourselves.
+For any of us to become actual citizens of the Equator, we had to serve in its military for...an unspecified amount of time.
+In their words, we'd become citizens "once we proved ourselves".
 I wasn't sure how I was going to prove myself...but I hoped it would be soon.
-Because while being one of many units meant to fight for the Equator, we would be stuck on missions to fend off gangs.
-So, we would be back in the Wild occasionally.
+Our job until then would be to fend off gangs.
+Essentially, we weren't safe yet.

-But even with all of this, I knew Mace wasn't happy.
-I pulled the sneakers that I'd taken out of the closet closer to me and began to shove my feet in them and tie them up, wondering if I should talk to him.
+Even so, I could tell Mace wasn't happy.
+I pulled the sneakers that I'd taken out of the closet onto my feet, considering whether to say something.
 I was already pretty sure I knew what was on his mind.

 "We can't just leave them out there...," he muttered, so I didn't have to bring up the topic.
 Them.
-The rest of the Snow Society, who had been left behind when all of us had abandoned them to go find a map.
-My mind went back to all the awkward looks I'd been getting around everyone and even the attempt to kill me.
+For a second, I thought he meant everyone we'd lost during what'd happened at Grayson's camp and then afterwards in the snowy forest.
+But then I remembered the others.
+The rest of the Snow Society who had been left behind when all of us had abandoned them to go find Grayson.
+I hadn't really thought about them much.
+In my head, I was imagining them completely okay on their own.
+My mind went back to all the awkward looks I'd been getting for being a newbie and even the attempt to kill me.
 At least whoever had tried hurting me was likely no longer around.

 "I don't think we really have a choice."
 I finished tying up my right shoe before moving on to my left.